mongodb/specifications/source/crud/crud.rst

      *
      * In servers < 3.2, this is a wire protocol parameter that defaults to 0.
      *
+     * The default in servers >= 3.2 is no skip: no "skip" option is sent with
+     * the "find" command.
+     *
      * @see http://docs.mongodb.org/manual/reference/method/cursor.skip/
      */
     skip: Optional<Int32>;